darksides91/Tabfy/README.md

 I know it's not the ULTIMATE plugin that you waited for but, i just wanted to try to write a jquery plugin (first time be cool :) ).

-I do not want to rivalise with bootstrap, i done this for fun and improve my skill so feel free to comment and improve my code !
+I do not want to rivalise with bootstrap, i done this for fun and to improve my skill so feel free to comment and improve my code !

+ps: English is not my first language so I apologize in advance

 Information :
 -----------

 I have take the decision of using URL Hash, maybe not the best way but i like the fact that we can see which tab is open in the URL (and i wanted to try event trigger).

+This is GPL v3, so use it modify it, etc ...

 Tutorial
 ========